 This Fellowship is open to professional journalists from print, broadcast, and online media throughout the United States, including freelancers.
 Applicants do not need to be full-time health reporters, but should have a demonstrated interest in health issues, broadly defined to include the health of communities (see more below).
-The Fellowship will meet in Los Angeles from July 12-16, 2015.
+The Fellowship will meet in Los Angeles in July 2016 (dates TBD).

 We prefer that applicants have a minimum of three years of professional experience; many have decades.
 Journalists writing for ethnic media are strongly encouraged to apply.
 Proposals for collaborative projects between mainstream and ethnic news outlets receive preference by our judges, as do projects produced for co-publication or co-broadcast in both mainstream and ethnic news outlets.
 Freelancers who apply should earn the majority of their income from journalism.
 Applicants must be based in the United States.
 Students and interns are ineligible.